 A partnership of charities and energy experts will soon start searching for 60 vulnerable households to join the two new Energy Local clubs.
 Residents will join a club to receive cheaper power from solar panels if they use the power when the panels are operating.
 The solar panels are already installed on the Roupell Park Estate on Brixton Hill.

 The learning from this project will be used to spread similar energy clubs across the UK, potentially helping hundreds of thousands of people.

-The initiative is led by international sustainability charity Bioregional, based in the BedZED ecovillage in Sutton, South London.
+The initiative is led by the international sustainability charity Bioregional.
 Key partners include Energy Local, the not-for-profit organisation promoting Energy Local Clubs in the UK, and Repowering London, which develops community-based solar power projects in the capital.